osresearch/ncube/instructions.md

   * N ← 0
   * Z ← src = 0
   * V ← 0
-  * U ← 0
+  * `U` ← 0

-Description:
-If the source is zero the destination is set to 8 (FFOB), 16 (FFOH) or 32 (FFOW) and the Z Flag is set to one.
-Otherwise, Z is zero and the destination is set to the bit position of the first one bit in the source, scanning from the right (e.g. if the least significant bit is one the destination is set to zero).
-The destination is a Byte even though the source can be a Byte (FFOB), Halfword (FFOH) or Word (FFOW).

 Exceptions:
   * none

 #### LCNT - LOAD COUNT
+The I/O Count Register designated by the destination is loaded with the source operand, The Input Registers are numbered 0,1,. . .,9,31 and the Output Registers are 32,33,. . .,41,63.
+The least significant bit of the Count Register is always zero but no error is signaled if an attempt is made to load an odd number.
+Also no error is signaled if des is greater than 63 but the result is undefined.
+The source operand is a Word and the destination is a Byte.

 Opcode:
 ```
   A5     LCNT       Load CouNT